rlemaigre/Easy-DnD/README.md

 A Drop component is said to participate in a drag operation if it accepts its type (the default is to accept any type).
 The type(s) a Drop component accepts can be defined by mean of the `accepts-type` prop (can be a string, an array of strings or a function that takes the type as parameter and returns a boolean).

-As far as Easy-DnD is concerned, if a Drop component doesn't accept the type of the current drag operation, it behaves like any other part of the page that is not sensitive to drag and drop.
-It is ignored during the drag, no special CSS classes are applied, no special cursors / drag images are displayed and no special events are triggered.

 The following demo illustrates the use of types.
 There are two types in use : 'string' and 'number'.
 The Drag components that contain '1' and '2' are of type 'number', the ones containing 'a' and 'b' are of type 'string'.
 The two Drop components on the left accept numbers, the ones on the right accept strings.
 When you drag a number/string (respectively), only Drop components that accept numbers/strings (respectively) react (i.e. drag images, CSS classes, cursors are applied).
 The other ones are left alone.

 https://codesandbox.io/s/example-3-g7io8